“Good morning, Miss Foster. Are you feeling better?”

+“I appreciate that.”
 He flashed his perfectly straight pearly whites, and watched as Amos brought out his breakfast on a push cart: several pounds of potatoes, a half-dozen Kielbasa sausages, and most of a loaf of black bread toast, each slice slathered with butter.
-“Please, call me Jack.”
+“And please, call me Jack.”

 She threw her hands up.
 “It was an honest question!”

 They sat and ate for a while in contented silence, trying to hide their smiles.
 When they were finished, Jack reached up those massive arms, lengthening himself skyward, and let out a long, satisfied sigh.
+His back cracked.
 “It’s… good to have company again,” he said.
 “Real company.”

 “You used to be quite the entertainer, didn’t you?”

 “It was any excuse to host a party.
 Everything from wine tastings to private concerts, all right here.
-Patel used to come over and we’d spend days hashing out this or that thing.
-We’d talk new hires, tasks, code…”
+In the early days Patel would come over too and we’d spend long weekends hashing out this or that thing, putting in 14, 15-hours for days at a time.”

 “Sounds like you and Patel were close?”

-“Gary… I caught Gary embezzling money three years ago.
-He gave me some goddamn sob story about his parents getting sick, so I believed him and decided not to take him to court.
+“Gary… I caught Gary embezzling money a year before this curse thing happened.
+He gave me some goddamn sob story about needing to move his sick grandparents to the states, so I believed him and decided not to take him to court.
 He didn’t try anything again, but it wasn’t the same.”

 Brooke winced.
 She’d heard story after story liked this from her father.
 There were only two reasons anyone committed crimes in this world, he always said: for passion, or for money.
-While Jack had been a jerk, at least he didn’t do anything unlawful?
-He didn’t steal, at any rate..
+While Jack had been a jerk, at least he wasn’t a liar and a thief.
 “That sounds pretty rough.”

 “I put a lot of trust in him.
 As a friend, as a business partner, and as a co-creator of the AMOS system.”